amckennafoster/nbidata/docs/curation/curation.md

 #### Title
 Paste in the title from the researcher report, if available.
 Otherwise, create a descriptive title.

+#### Report Date
+If there is a report as part of the upload, use the date of the report.
+If it has no date, use February 15 of the year following the grant year.
+For example, for a report on work done as part of a 2019 grant, the date would be 02-15-2020.
+If this is only a data file or code, use today's date.

 #### Authors
 Include all authors in the format: last name1, first name1, affiliation1, ORCID1; last name2, first name2, affiliation2, ORCID2